 Nature.org: Have you always had an interest in conservation?

-My parents were very interested in ecology and preservation for as far back as I can remember.
-We read “Silent Spring”, picked up litter, and tried to make people aware of sustainable environmental behavior when I was growing up.
+Woodford Van Meter: My parents were very interested in ecology and preservation for as far back as I can remember.
+We read “Silent Spring,” picked up litter and tried to make people aware of sustainable environmental behavior when I was growing up.
 We traveled extensively through eastern Kentucky as a child, and I have seen first hand some of the complications of surface mining in Kentucky.
 I believe that lack of environmental awareness and over-population are two of the biggest problems the world faces today.

-Nature.org: What inspired you to become a Trustee member of TNC?
+Nature.org: What inspired you to become a Trustee member of the Conservancy's Kentucky Chapter?

-I have always believed in the non-confrontational advocacy of the Nature Conservancy, and am honored to be associated with the organization.
-"Think globally, act locally."
+Woodford Van Meter: I have always believed in the non-confrontational advocacy of The Nature Conservancy, and am honored to be associated with the organization.
+It evokes the concept: "Think globally, act locally."

-Nature.org: Do you have a favorite memory of your time as a Trustee member / TNC supporter?
+Nature.org: Do you have a favorite memory of your time as a Chapter Trustee?

-Boating trips on the Kentucky River through the palisades on a pretty day showcase the unique scenic beauty of Kentucky at its best!
+Woodford Van Meter: Boating trips on the Kentucky River through the Palisades on a pretty day showcase the unique scenic beauty of Kentucky at its best!

-I believe we have a window of opportunity now (meaning within the next 25 years) 1) to conserve and preserve some of the natural areas of Kentucky, like the palisades, original growth forests, and mountain watersheds, before they are forever permanently altered, and 2) to education the population of Kentucky to appreciate how the natural beauty and resources of Kentucky can coexist with sustainable development.
+Woodford Van Meter: I believe that we have a window of opportunity now (meaning within the next 25 years) to: 1) conserve and preserve some of the natural areas of Kentucky, like the Palisades, original growth forests and mountain watersheds, before they are forever and permanently altered, and 2) to educate the state's population to appreciate how Kentucky's natural beauty and resources can coexist with sustainable development.